arkhipzharov/hacker-news-clone/README.md

 # Hacker news clone

-This is a [pet project](http://lime-test.h1n.ru/hacker-news-clone/#/) trying to be like [hacker-news.news](https://www.hacker-news.news) for better learning different types of testing, typescript, how to work with api, and so on
+This is a [pet project](http://lime-test.h1n.ru/hacker-news-clone/#/) trying to be like [hacker-news.news](https://www.hacker-news.news) for better learning typescript, how to work with api, and so on

 ## 📥 Setup